PKBeam/Edda/using-edda.md

 Now that everything else is set up, let's start mapping for real.

-Before you begin, you might want to turn on the *Map Waveform* (or *Big Waveform*) in the right sidebar.
+While you map, it might be helpful to refer to the *Grid Waveform* (in the right sidebar).

 ### Basic controls